 Moira Pena, BScOT, MOT, OT Reg.
 (Ont.) is an experienced occupational therapist who has dedicated her career to supporting individuals who experience sensory processing, behavioural and emotional challenges.
 She holds training credentials from the STAR (Sensory Therapies and Research) Center in Denver, Colorado, USA, the premier clinic for the treatment of children and adolescents with sensory processing challenges.
 Moira uses Solution-Focused Coaching (SFC) principles in her practice with kids diagnosed with autism spectrum disorder (ASD) and other developmental delays at Holland Bloorview Kids Rehabilitation Hospital in Toronto.
 She is an Expert Hub Team member of the ECHO Ontario Autism Program which aims to further develop pediatricians’ skills to screen, diagnose and manage children and youth with ASD in Ontario.
 Moira has given several workshops to parents, teachers, pediatricians and other health care professionals and is a regular guest lecturer in the Faculty of Medicine at the University of Toronto.

-Registration fees: Early bird rates: Registration and payment completed by December 18, 2019
+Early bird rates: Registration and payment completed by December 23, 2020

-Two-day workshop, electronic copy of presentation slide handouts, coffee/tea/water during mid-morning and mid-afternoon breaks, opportunity to network and make connections with other occupational therapists interested in this topic, one-hour Q&A webinar with the presenter approximately 1 month following the workshop, electronic certificate of attendance.
+Two-day workshop, electronic copy of presentation slide handouts, opportunity to network and make connections with other occupational therapists interested in this topic, one-hour Q&A webinar with the presenter approximately 1 month following the workshop, electronic certificate of attendance.

-Cancellation/refund policy: All cancellation/refund requests must be sent in writing to firstname.lastname@example.org.
-Cancellation requests received due to personal or family medical reasons (doctor's note required) prior to March 11, 2020 will be given a full refund minus $50.00 administrative fee or after March 11, 2020 will be given a 50% refund.
-Cancellation requests for any other reason received prior to March 11, 2020 will be given a 50% refund or received after March 11, 2020 will be provided no refund.
+Cancellation/refund policy: All cancellation/refund requests must be sent in writing to email@example.com.
+All cancellation requests received prior to February 17, 2021 will be given a full refund minus a $50.00 administrative fee.
+All cancellation/refund requests after February 17, 2021 will be given a 50% refund.
 Substitutions are permitted, subject to a $50.00 administrative fee.

 CAOT reserves the right to modify the workshop title, description, preliminary agenda, registration dates and information on the workshop webpage.
-CAOT will notify participants on or before February 14, 2020 if there is insufficient registration by that date and reserves the right to cancel a Workshop due to insufficient registration up until February 28, 2020.
-CAOT reserves the right to modify the offering, interrupt Workshops, change the timing of a Workshop, cancel a Workshop or change the location of a Workshop due to the presenter no longer being able to present the Workshop, severe weather, power failure, building closures or other special circumstances that are beyond the control of CAOT by notifying participants as soon as possible.
+CAOT will notify participants on or before January 22, 2021 if there is insufficient registration by that date and reserves the right to cancel a Workshop due to insufficient registration up until February 5, 2021.
+CAOT reserves the right to modify the offering, interrupt Workshops, change the timing of a Workshop, change the technology for the workshop, cancel a Workshop due to the presenter no longer being able to present the Workshop, technical difficulties, severe weather, power failure, building closures or other special circumstances that are beyond the control of CAOT by notifying participants as soon as possible.
 If the Workshop is cancelled by CAOT, registrants will receive a full refund of the registration fee.
 CAOT will not be responsible for other costs or expenses incurred by registrants as a result of any such changes.

 Additional questions?
 If you would like to inquire on accessibility options available to you, please contact firstname.lastname@example.org or 1-800-434-2268 ext.
 222.